AnyLog-co/documentation/99- INTERNAL & DRAFT sections (NOT publicly visible)/C- Reference Materials/05-image mapping.md

       ```anylog
       run message broker where external_ip = !external_ip and external_port = 7850 and internal_ip = !ip and internal_port = 7850 and threads = 6
       ```
-      Details on configuration of AnyLog as a broker are available <a href="message%20broker.md#configuring-an-anylog-node-as-a-message-broker" target="_blank">here</a>.
+      Details on configuration of AnyLog as a broker are available [here](message%20broker.md#configuring-an-anylog-node-as-a-message-broker).
     * As a Blobs Archiver - this process loads the images into blobs database (such as MongoDB).
       Example:
       ```anylog
       run blobs archiver where dbms = true and folder = true and compress = False
       ```
-      Details on configuration of the Blobs Archiver process are available <a href="../../07-%20CLI/02-%20Background%20Processes.md#the-blobs-archiver" target="_blank">here</a>.
+      Details on configuration of the Blobs Archiver process are available [here](../../07-%20CLI/02-%20Background%20Processes.md#the-blobs-archiver).

 ## Example data
 The data reading below includes a JPEG image (assigned to the binaryValue attribute)